 Interstate 44 east leads directly into Interstate 70 west at the end of the Stan Musial Veterans Memorial Bridge in St. Louis, Missouri.
 Photo taken by Chris Kalina (03/08/14).

-Until 2013, the eastern terminus was previously thought to be located at the Illinois/ Missouri state line on the Poplar Street Bridge (Interstates 55/64/70 and U.S. 40 overlap).
-With the construction of the new Stan Musial Veterans Memorial Bridge across the Mississippi River, AASHTO approved a northern extension of I-44, 2.9 miles from I-55 at Truman Parkway over former I-70 to the west end of the cable-stayed bridge.
-Opened on February 9, 2014, the new span shifted Interstate 70 northward onto a new alignment away from the Poplar Street Bridge and trenched freeway stretch by the Gateway Arch.
-I-44 now travels the below-grade freeway that I-70 followed from the PSB northward to the Stan Musial Bridge west end at Tucker Boulevard.
+Until 2013, the eastern terminus was previously thought to be located at the Illinois/ Missouri state line on the Poplar Street Bridge (Interstates 55/64/70 and U.S. 40) across the Mississippi River.
+With construction of the new alignment for Interstate 70 along the Stan Musial Veterans Memorial Bridge to the north, AASHTO approved a 2.9 mile northern extension of I-44 over former I-70, from I-55 at Truman Parkway to the west end of the cable-stayed bridge.
+Opened on February 9, 2014, the new span shifted Interstate 70 northward away from the Poplar Street Bridge and the trenched freeway stretch by the Gateway Arch.
+I-44 now travels the below-grade freeway that I-70 followed from the Poplar Street Bridge northward to the Stan Musial Bridge west end at Tucker Boulevard.

-Eastern Terminus - Illinois/Missouri State Line - St. Louis, Missouri
+Former Eastern Terminus - Interstate 55 - St. Louis, Missouri

 Perspective from Interstate 44 east

-Interstate 44 concludes its three state journey as Exit 290A (Lafayette Avenue, former 18th Street exit) and Exit 290B (Junction Interstate 55) depart towards their respective directions while the mainline transitions onto Interstate 55 northbound.
-The Poplar Street Bridge and Interstates 64/70 and U.S. 40 are located a mile or so to the north.
-Photos taken by Jeff Morrison (04/19/08) and Rich Piehl (11/00).
+Interstate 44 concluded its three state journey as Exit 290B (Lafayette Avenue, former 18th Street exit) and Exit 290A (Interstate 55 south) departed towards their respective directions while the mainline transitioned onto I-55 northbound.
+Photo taken by Jeff Morrison (04/19/08).

 Perspective from Poplar Street Bridge (Interstates 55, 64, 70/U.S. 40)